-For Camp Youth Development programs, the YMCA provides to camp participants sunscreen and insect repellant.
-In accordance with the Department of Social Services standards, during enrollment, the YMCA obtains guardian permission for the YMCA's chosen sunscreen and insect repellant products.

-If the guardian desires to purchase sunscreen and/or insect repellant for his/her child, the Department of Social Services requires that:
+For Camp Youth Development programs, the YMCA provides to camp participants sunscreen and insect repellent.
+In accordance with the Department of Education standards, during enrollment, the YMCA obtains guardian permission for the YMCA's chosen sunscreen and insect repellent products.
+If the guardian desires to purchase sunscreen and/ or insect repellent for their child, the Department of Education requires that:

-- ❖ YMCA staff collect an Over-the-Counter Skin Products Authorization form with information about the sunscreen and/or insect repellant selected by the guardian. - The sunscreen and/or insect repellant must be in the original containers labeled with your child's name.
-Copies of all required documents can be emailed to ygradmin@ymcarichmond.org.
+- YMCA staff collect an Over-the-Counter Skin Products Authorization form with information about the sunscreen and/or insect repellent selected by the guardian. - The sunscreen and/or insect repellent must be in the original containers labeled with your child's name.

-Children under nine years of age may not administer their own sunscreen, according to Department of Social Service standards.
-YMCA staff will administer sunscreen, i.e., at the minimum, the staff person is in charge of taking the bottle of sunscreen and placing an appropriate amount of lotion in the child's hand who in turn can apply his/her own lotion.
+Children under 9 years of age may not administer their own sunscreen, according to Department of Social Service standards.
+YMCA staff will administer sunscreen, i.e., at the minimum, the staff person is in charge of taking the bottle of sunscreen and placing an appropriate amount of lotion in the child's hand who in turn can apply their own lotion.

-The YMCA of Greater Richmond strongly recommends that children in camp programs use insect repellant, as they are likely to come into contact with biting and stinging insects like bees, mosquitos, and ticks.
+The YMCA OF GREATER RICHMOND strongly recommends that children in camp programs use insect repellent, as they are likely to come into contact with biting and stinging insects like bees, mosquitos and ticks.
 In addition, the use of sunscreen is also essential, as outdoor play, often in the sun, is intrinsic to camp programs.